This page is available in other languages:

 Diabetic retinopathy screening

-Diabetic RetinaScreen – The National Diabetic Retinal Screening Programme is a government-funded programme that offers free, regular diabetic retinopathy screening to people with diabetes aged 12 years and older.
+Diabetic RetinaScreen offers free, regular diabetic retinopathy eye screening to those aged 12 and older, diagnosed with diabetes.

 Newborn bloodspot screening